mit-cml/yrtoolkit/yr/tutorials/AlexaHelloWorld.md

 <p style="font-size: 150%;
 font-weight:bold; color:#1c2f8d; padding-bottom: 0;">Make Your Own Amazon Alexa Skill!</p>

-In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface v2</strong> to create your own Amazon Alexa skill.
+In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface v2</strong> to create your own Amazon Alexa skill for Alexa to say "Hello World" when prompted by the user.

 You will also learn how to test your new Alexa skill using Amazon’s <strong>Alexa Development Console</strong>.

 # Setup

-1. If you have not done so, please complete the following prior to this tutorial to set up all the needed accounts, and Amazon devices if applicable: [App Inventor Setup Tutorial](https://docs.google.com/document/d/15SbjSasmgiCibz_NK8rS0Le1hZ1dZNZSb7a5JIT8H1c/edit)
+1. If you have not done so, please complete the following prior to this tutorial to set up all the needed accounts, and Amazon devices if applicable: [App Inventor Setup Tutorial](../images/alexa_hello_world/setup.pdf)

 2. Once that's done, you can move onto the tutorial!